cozy/cozy-stack/docs/couchdb-quirks.md

 With an old revision, it's possible to get the content of the document at this revision with `GET /db/{docid}?rev={rev}` if the database was not compacted.
-On CouchDB 2.x, compacts happen automatically on all databases on times to times.
+On CouchDB 2.x, compacts happen automatically on all databases from times to times.

 A `purge` operation consists to remove the tombstone for the deleted